alekitto/metadata/README.md

 }
 ```

-If more than one source is available for your metadatas (Annotations, YAMLs, XMLs,
+If more than one source is available for your metadata (Annotations, YAMLs, XMLs,
 etc.) you can use the `ChainLoader` class, adding your loaders to it.

 ## Validation

 When a metadata is loaded the factory `validate` method is called with the newly loaded
-metadata as argument and the `kcs_metadata.metadata_loaded` event is dispatched
+metadata as argument and the `Kcs\Metadata\Event\ClassMetadataLoadedEvent` event is dispatched
-(if the event dispatcher is present).
+(if an event dispatcher is present).
 You can extend `validate` or listen for the metadata loaded event and check
 for metadata validity.
 If a validation error occurs you have to throw an
 `InvalidMetadataException`.